Secrets Revealed: How To Find Investors And Impress Them

 Angel investors might invest in smaller opportunities, but they need to be able to see a credible exit, so that they know they can realise a return.

-Reflecting on why investors had backed his own startup, Daniel was very clear both the ability to portray the opportunity within the market and to demonstrate the progress you have made “traction” (see takeaway #2!) were both extremely important.
+Reflecting on why investors had backed his own start-up, Daniel was very clear both the ability to portray the opportunity within the market and to demonstrate the progress you have made “traction” (see takeaway #2!) were both extremely important.

 Takeaway #4.
 Do your research before you reach out